aquafadas-com/gulp-smartling/README.md

 Once the build tasks have been installed, they may be enabled inside your `gulpfile.js`.

 ## Tasks
-All file-based tasks require at three properties:
+All file-based tasks require three properties:

 - `apiKey: string` : The Smartling API key.
 - `fileUri: string` : A value that uniquely identifies the remote file.